tuzz/game-loop/README.md

 power on mobile devices.
 One way to slow it down is with [`std::thread::sleep`](https://doc.rust-lang.org/std/thread/fn.sleep.html).

-The `g` closure argument lets you query the game loop's running time, how many updates there have been, etc. It also provides a `blending_factor` that you may use in your render function to interpolate frames and produce smoother animations.
+The `g` closure argument lets you access your `game` state which can be anything you like.
+You can also access the game loop's running time, how many updates there have been, etc. It also provides a `blending_factor` that you may use in your render function to interpolate frames and produce smoother animations.
 See the article above for more explanation.

 ## Example